 The Best Surround Speakers for Home Theater (2026)

-The Klipsch RP-502S II ($849.99/pair) is the surround most enthusiasts should buy in 2026, a dual 5.25-inch WDST design at 94 dB sensitivity that mounts on a keyhole bracket and works equally well as a side surround or a rear, and for buyers with a dedicated theater room and a serious budget the M&K Sound S300T tripole ($2,574 each) is what the people mixing the films you watch actually have on the wall.
+The Focal Aria SR900 ($1,099 each) is the surround most serious enthusiasts should buy in 2026, a 2-way bipolar design with dual 5-inch Flax-cone woofers that timbre-matches the popular Aria and Evo X front speakers, and for buyers with a dedicated theater room and a serious budget the M&K Sound S300T tripole ($2,574.50 each) is what the people mixing the films you watch actually have on the wall.

 Surround speakers do not have to match your LCR the way the center channel does.
 The center carries 60% of the dialogue, so an off-timbre center channel is a daily annoyance.
 Surrounds carry ambient effects, occasional pans, and Atmos object placements, which means the brain accepts a much wider tolerance for tonal difference between the fronts and the rears.
 This is the single most useful fact when shopping surrounds: the money you save by not buying matched-LCR surrounds is real, and it almost never costs you on movie nights.
 It can cost you on multichannel SACD or Atmos Music, but that is a smaller fraction of most systems' use.

 The picks below span $150 to over $5,000 a pair.
 The Fluance Elite SXBP2 at $149.99/pair is the honest entry point for a 5.1 system that just needs ambient rears.
-The Klipsch RP-502S II is the realistic spend.
-The Atlantic Technology 4400 SR at $900/pair is the right pick when you want bipole and dipole on the same speaker via a switch.
+The Atlantic Technology 4400 SR at $900/pair is the THX-certified value pick when you want bipole and dipole on the same speaker via a switch.
+The Focal Aria SR900 is the step-up for buyers who want their surrounds to keep up with a serious LCR.
 The S300T is the reference target for dedicated theaters.

 Four picks across four real price tiers.
-The RP-502S II is the recommendation for most enthusiasts.
+The Focal Aria SR900 is the recommendation for enthusiasts running a quality front stage.
 The SXBP2 is the smart budget pick because it commits to bipolar dispersion at a price where a direct-radiating bookshelf would feel compromised.
-The 4400 SR is the THX-pedigree switchable option for buyers who cannot decide between bipole and dipole.
+The 4400 SR is the THX-pedigree switchable option for buyers who cannot decide between bipole and dipole, at half the Focal's price.
 The S300T is the theater build target.

 How We Score